dr4carys/finalbangkit/README.md

 Files :

 modelTest.ipynb

-Test the model, this file uploaded to Google Cloud Service for the Android Application.
+Notebook to test the model, this file uploaded to Google Cloud Service for the Android Application

+trainModel.ipynb
+Notebook to train the model.